 Treatment for Non-Muscle Invasive Bladder Cancer

 Non-muscle invasive bladder cancer is when the tumor(s) have not spread into the bladder muscle.
 These tumors are Stage 0 (which can be further divided into stage 0a and stage 0is/Tis) or Stage I (1) bladder cancer.
-For more information about staging, visit our Diagnosis and Staging page.
+Learn more about staging.

 Ask your health care team about the short- and long-term side effects your treatment may cause and how to cope with those side effects.
 You will also want to know what symptoms you should let your urology care team know about right away.